telerik/blazor-docs/components/grid/columns/bound.md

     * If the `Field` points to a custom object or something like an `IDictionary`, `List`, and `Array` errors will be thrown upon those actions because there are no known data operations on non-primitive types in .NET.
 An alternative is to implement all data source operations yourself by handling the [OnRead event](../manual-operations).
     * To bind to nested (complex) models (also called navigation properties), use only the name of the field that holds the child class and its own field.
 For an example, see the [Bind to navigation properties in complex objects]({%slug grid-use-navigation-properties%}) article.

+* **Foreign Keys** - using foreign tables and keys is usually done through the grid templates.
+You can read more and find examples in the [Grid - Foreign Key]({%slug grids-foreign-key%}) KnowledgeBase article.

 * The grid skips fields marked with the [`IgnoreDataMemberAttribute`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.ignoredatamemberattribute) when performing CUD operations.
 Its presence indicates that this property does not need to be part of the serialized data anyway, and skipping such fields allows [Lazy Loading Proxies in EF](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.proxiesextensions.uselazyloadingproxies?view=efcore-3.1) to work.

 * If you don't set a `Title` for a column, the grid will take the `[Display(Name = "My Column Title")]` data annotation attribute from the model field.
 If that's not available either, the name of the field will be shown.